-If you should neglect your student loan payments for more than 270 days and your loan goes into default, the federal government will:
+If you should neglect your student loan payments for more than 270 days and your loan goes into default, the federal government can do the following:

 If you think filing for bankruptcy will make your big, bad federal student loan debt go away, think again.
-Federal student loans cannot be discharged in bankruptcy.
+Federal student loans are rarely discharged in bankruptcy.

-You may be able to nudge down the interest rate on your student loan by agreeing to pay your loans online or by allowing payments to be automatically deducted each month from your checking account or savings account.
+You may be able to nudge down the interest rate on your student loan by agreeing to pay your loans online or by allowing payments to be automatically deducted each month from your checking or savings account.
 Setting up an automatic payment is a quick and convenient way to pay your student loans.
-You won’t have to write a loan check every month and your payment will always be on-time.
-Just make sure there is enough money in your account to cover the payment each and every month.
+You won’t have to write a loan check every month, and your payment will always be on time.
+Just make sure there is enough money in your account to cover the payment every month.

 If you ever find yourself struggling to meet your federal student loan payments because of unemployment or economic hardship, contact your lender and ask about options for temporarily postponing or reducing your payments through deferment or forbearance.

 With deferment, you may have a right to postpone payments under a variety of circumstances.
 For example, you may defer your loans for up to three years while you’re unemployed or unable to find full-time work.
 You may also defer your loans for up to three years during a period of economic hardship, such as Peace Corps service.
 And depending on the type of loans you have, the federal government may pay the interest on your loans while payments are deferred.